 Once you have chosen this option, the first page you will come to is "Transaction" which looks like this:

-From here, you will be able to see the current legal status of the patent as well as when this status came into force, information regarding term extensions/adjustments, a transaction history for the patent, the assignments that have taken place, and the INPADOC legal status.
+From here, you will be able to see the current legal status of the patent as well as when this status came into force, information regarding term extensions/adjustments, transaction history for the patent, the assignments that have taken place, and the INPADOC legal status.
 The INPADOC legal status table also has a column titled “Event Category & Description” that explains different legal events that have occurred for a patent based on the data provided by the EPO.
 In the case of US patents, this tab will indicate if a patent is subject to a terminal disclaimer as well.

 You can find more details about this in the following article: How Can I Determine The States That An EP Patent Has Been Validated In?

 The next option is "Litigation", which allows you to see information about the litigation cases that have taken place that involve this patent:

 From here, you will be able to see the name of the case, its case number and the court where the trial took place.
 You can also see the product(s) cited in the case as well as the judge who took the case.
 As well as this, you can view information regarding both the plaintiff and the defendant, in terms of the law firm and specific attorney who were on each side.
 You can also see the patents involved in the case, related cases and the conclusion of the trial as well as being able to view fulltext documents for the case.